LewinGerber/YTSpeedometer/README.md

 # YTSpeedometer

-A firefox extensions which makes it possible to enter any play back speed for the video.
+A firefox extensions which allows the user to determine the playback speed of YouTube videos.
+The user can enter any number he likes and is not limited by the maximum 2-time speed from the YouTube ui.